Hello everyone!

 What each directive does:

-maxretry = 5: blocks the IP after 5 incorrect login attemptsfindtime = 600: the 5 attempts must occur within 10 minutesbantime = 3600: the IP is blocked for 1 hour (use-1for permanent blocking)
+maxretry = 5: blocks the IP after 5 failed login attemptsfindtime = 600: the 5 attempts must occur within 10 minutesbantime = 3600: the IP is blocked for 1 hour (use-1for permanent blocking)

 # Enable and start the service